posted in Car Accidents on January 13, 2022

 In spite of taking precautions to avoid drowsy driving, you can’t control the actions of others.
 Considering how common drowsy driving is, it’s possible that it could have caused your accident.

-If you are in an accident and you suspect the driver at fault was drowsy, it’s important to talk to an attorney about your options.
+If you are in an accident and you suspect the driver at fault was drowsy, it’s important to talk to a car accident attorney about your options.
 Contact us and see Gina Corena & Associates can help.